DeependraVerma/DeependraVerma/README.md

 Welcome to My GitHub Profile! 👋
 - 👋 Hi, I'm @DeependraVerma
 - 👀 I’m interested in leveraging data to drive innovation and create positive impact.
-- 🌱 I’m currently learning advanced techniques in Data Science, Machine Learning, and Artificial Intelligence.
+- 🌱 I’m currently working in product management and continuously learning advanced techniques in Data Science, Machine Learning, and Artificial Intelligence to enhance my skills.
-- 💞️ I’m looking to collaborate on exciting projects related to data analysis, predictive modeling, and optimization.
+- 💞️ I’m looking to collaborate on exciting projects related to data analysis, predictive modeling, and optimization in product management.
 - 📫 How to reach me:
 - 📧 Email: [deependra.verma00@gmail.com]
 - 💼 LinkedIn: [https://www.linkedin.com/in/deependra-verma-284668146/]